bureson/nn-compass/scenes/dilemma11.md

 # Choice
-I actually don't see the need to address this.
-The arrangements seem to be working out for everybody.
  It's great to have an independent team that has such good teamwork.
+The arrangements seem to be working out for everybody and I don't want to micro manage my team by adressing these arrangements.

 # Variables
 - rolemodel-driveoutcome-new-2_2: 0.1
 - rolemodel-driveoutcome-new-3_1: 0.1